Calculus of Variations and Tensor Calculus

 Hamilton's equations of motion, phase space.

-Action as the dynamical phase of a wave, the equation of Hamilton and
+Action as the dynamical phase of a wave, the equation of Hamilton and Jacobi

 Particle motion in the field of two attractive centers.